 Ex Novo Brewing Company

 Don’t fill up on your appetizer of dan dan fries, topped with pulled pork and Szechuan sauce, at Ex Novo.
 You’ll want to save room for dinner from their seasonal menu, which bounces between gourmet restaurant and traditional pub offerings.
 Classics like fish and chips stand alongside unique palate pleasers like the smoked beet Reuben and fried chicken donut sliders.
 Plus, you’re eating for a good cause!
-Ex Novo is the first nonprofit brewery in the country, donating 100% of net profits to local charities like Mercy Corps and Impact NW.
+Ex Novo was founded as a nonprofit and now operates as a “Benefit Company,” donating most of its net profits to local charities like Mercy Corps and Impact NW.

 Fire on the Mountain